chubbymaggie/fast/README.md

 # `fast` -- Flat Abstract Syntax Trees

-Usually abstract syntax trees (AST) are considered as hierarchical, recursive structures for program code.
-Parsing code to obtain AST, however, typically requires a full traverse of such structures.
+Usually abstract syntax trees (ASTs) are considered as hierarchical, recursive structures for representing source code.
+Parsing code into ASTs, however, typically requires a full traversal of such trees.

 Can we think differently?

 Instead of parsing the code structures, why cannot they be loaded into the memory before any further analysis?

 This project adopts flatbuffers, a more efficient binary structure to represent the ASTs, and demonstates its wide applicability to various software development tasks.

 [Once installed](doc/installation.md), [this tool](doc/options.md)
 [manipulates](doc/usage.md) [source code](doc/example.md) [10x